freenas/freenas-docs/userguide/jails.rst

 "Autostart" box.

-The first time a jail is added or used as a template, the GUI automatically downloads the necessary components from the Internet.
+The first time a jail is added or used as a template, the GUI automatically downloads the necessary components from the internet.
 A progress bar indicates the status of the download and provides an estimated time for the process to complete.
-If it is unable to connect to the Internet, jail creation fails.
+If it is unable to connect to the internet, jail creation fails.

+#ifdef freenas
+.. warning:: Failure to download is often caused by the default gateway not being set, preventing internet access.
+See the Network :ref:`Global Configuration` section for information on setting the default gateway.
+#endif freenas

 After the first jail is created or a template has been used, subsequent jails will be added very quickly because the downloaded base for creating the jail has been saved to the "Jail Root".

 .. _Managing Jails: